newaetech/chipjabber-basicbbi/basicbbiv0/README.md

 2. Use some glue (the super-glue + accelerator is easiest here) to hold the winding in place.
 3. Wind 60 turns of the 30 AWG magnet wire on-top.
 You'll have to go back and forth several times.
 It can be fairly messy and still seems to work fine.

 Leave lots of spare wire, as you can tin the wires once you see how it fits onto the PCB.
+See details below.

+### PCB Assembly

+In addition to the coil, you will need a pogo pin.
+Harwin P25-0123 is available on Digikey & Mouser, otherwise you can find similar ones on various cheaper sites if you wish.

 ## Usage Instructions